ichim/LeafletForBlazor-NuGet/Fundamentals.md

 ✅ Maximum flexibility: Client can re-apply filters

-✅ Offline-capable after first load
+✅ For the future: Offline-capable after first load